geshan/developer-ambassador-programs/README.md

 ## G - L

 * [GitHub Campus Experts](https://education.github.com/experts) - Campus Experts are student leaders that strive to build diverse and inclusive spaces to learn skills, share their experiences, and build projects together. * For students only.
+* [GitHub Stars](https://stars.github.com/) - The GitHub Stars program offers impactful developers an opportunity to showcase their work, reach more people, and shape the future of GitHub.
+If you know an inspiring community leader, we want to hear about it.
 * [GitLab Heroes](https://about.gitlab.com/community/heroes/) - GitLab Heroes engages, supports, connects, and recognizes members of the wider GitLab community who make outstanding contributions to GitLab and our community around the globe.
 * [GitKraken Ambassador Program](https://www.gitkraken.com/ambassador) - GitKraken Ambassadors are a group of professionals from all around the world who love sharing their knowledge about Git and the GitKraken Git Client.
 This program will help you increase your software development knowledge, build your professional skills, and provide value to the global tech community.
 * [Google Cloud Champion Innovators](https://cloud.google.com/innovators/champions) - Champion Innovators are a global network of more than 500 professionals, nominated by Googlers, who are technical experts in Google Cloud products and services.
 Each Champion specializes in one of nine different technical categories.